Where is PGIMF?

 In 1986, a small group of people started the Pacific Centre for Discipleship Association, initially for the purpose of operating the Menno Simons Centre.
-A number of those people decided to start the Point Grey Fellowship (PGF) at the same time.
-In 1993, the congregation decided to distinguish itself as a Mennonite congregation but also to embrace its dual-affiliation status by changing its name to the Point Grey Inter-Mennonite Fellowship (PGIMF).
+A number of those people decided to start Point Grey Fellowship (PGF) at the same time.
+In 1996, the congregation decided to distinguish itself as a Mennonite congregation but also to embrace its dual-affiliation status since 1992 by changing its name to Point Grey Inter-Mennonite Fellowship (PGIMF).

 What is PGIMF's Mission Statement?